hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent-enterprise/onboard.md

 ### Holder side - wallet integration with TypeScript Wallet SDK

-Wallets and other applications can use the TypeScript SDK to create DIDs needed to respond to DID requests.
+Wallets and other applications can use the TypeScript SDK to create DIDs to respond to DID requests.
 Here is an example of how to do it:

-> NOTE: See Wallet SDK documentation for more information on how to use it.
+> *Note*: See Wallet SDK documentation for more information on how to use it.

 ```ts
 import {Apollo, Castor, Domain} from "@input-output-hk/atala-prism-wallet-sdk";